LourencoMelo/TalentMatchAI-Public/README.md

     DATABASE_URL = ...
     ```

-5. Run the entire project with one command
+5. Run the entire project with one command on the main folder(TalentMatchAI)

     ```bash
     pnpm start